SSCHAcode/python-sscha/UserGuide/faq.rst

        ens_first_half.save("data_dir", population = 2)
        ens_second_half.save("data_dir", population = 3)

     This simple script will generate two ensembles inside :code:`data_dir` directory with population 2 and 3, each one containing the first and the second half of the ensemble with population 1 respectively.
-You can perform then your calculation of the free energy Hessian with both the ensemble to estimate the error on the frequencies and the polarization vectors.
+You can perform then your calculation of the free energy Hessian with both ensembles to estimate the error on the frequencies and the polarization vectors.